 - How can you tell when a cheesecake is done baking?
 When the edges are set and the center is slightly soft and jiggly.
 As it cools in the oven and on the counter, the center will continue to set more and become more firm.
 DO NOT insert a knife or toothpick into the center since that may cause the dessert to crack.

 - Always remember to chill the cheesecake!
 Most cheesecake will be too soft to serve warm, before being chilled in the refrigerator.
 Cheesecakes continue to set as they rest, cool, and chill.

 Storage and Freezing

 This white chocolate raspberry cheesecake will keep in the refrigerator for up to 1 week.
-Cover loosely with plastic wrap or keep inside a covered cheesecake pan so it doesn’t dry out.
+Cover air-tight with plastic wrap or keep inside a covered cheesecake pan so it doesn’t dry out.